Toward Robust Autotuning of Noisy Quantum Dot Devices: Tuning with the data quality assessment framework

 \subsection{Noiseless simulations}

-To establish a benchmark performance for comparison with CNN classifiers trained on synthetic noise, we use a dataset of about $1.6\times10^4$ noiseless measurements.
+To establish a benchmark performance for comparison with CNN classifiers trained on synthetic noise, we use a dataset of about $1.6\times10^4$ simulated noiseless measurements.
 The QD simulator we use is based on a simple model of the electrical gates and a self-consistent potential calculation and capacitance model to determine the stable charge configuration~\cite{Kalantre17-MLD}.
 This simulator is capable of generating current maps and charge stability diagrams as a function of various gate voltages that reproduce the qualitative features of experimental charge stability diagrams~\cite{Zwolak2019}.
 The simulated data represent an idealized device in which the charge state is sensed with perfect accuracy.
-Figure~\ref{fig:samplesim_boxplot}(a) panel A shows a sample noiseless simulated stability diagram.
+It also assumes the system is always in the ground state which results in infinitely sharp transitions.
+Panel A in Fig.~\ref{fig:samplesim_boxplot}(a) shows a sample noiseless simulated stability diagram.